 - Additional FAQ’s

 To keep in line with the latest government information, we are updating our company guidance to reflect this.
-We are of course thrilled to reopen our service to you all once again.
+We are of course thrilled to be open to all families.
 We take full guidance from central and local government and will work flat out to implement necessary changes to our childcare provision.
 The government, Kidz Camp Essex, and all the schools we work with reserve the right to cancel any bookings or lettings due to the ongoing pandemic.
 The safety of the children, parents and our staff take main consideration when putting together this guidance pack.
 We will not at any time willingly put anyone’s safety at risk.

 Some of the ways we are ensuring a safe environment are by:

-· Asking anyone who is displaying coronavirus symptoms, or who lives with someone who does, to not attend the setting.
-That includes children and the staff who work here.
+- Asking anyone who is displaying coronavirus symptoms, or who lives with someone who does, to not attend the setting.

-We are living in unprecedented times and as such we must change the way things are run to safeguard you, your children, and our staff.
-We rely heavily on your support and without this we will not be able to run as smoothly as we would like.
+We rely heavily on your support and without this we would not be able to run as smoothly as we would like.